 - Prescription Drugs

 Medicare Advantage Part C is offered by private insurance companies and includes all the same coverage as Original Medicare.
 Many Medicare Advantage plans come with additional coverage, like the ones listed above, as well as potential additional savings.
-Because many Medicare Advantage plans include Part A hospital care, Part B medical care, Part D prescription drugs, as well as additional benefits in a single plan, you may find that managing your Medicare coverage is more convenient.
+Because Medicare Advantage plans include Part A hospital care, Part B medical care and may include Part D prescription drugs, as well as additional benefits in a single plan, you may find that managing your Medicare coverage is more convenient.

 If you have been diagnosed with COPD, a Medicare Advantage plan may be right for you financially.
 Medicare Advantage plans are known for the possibility of low to no cost premiums, deductibles or copayments.
 You will still be responsible for the Part B premium.
 Because many Medicare Advantage plans include Part D prescription drug coverage, it’s possible that your prescription medications will cost less.